samsmithnz/DotNetCensus/README.md

 `dotnet census -f c:\temp\results.csv`

 ### To download results from a GitHub Repo,
-- Add the `-o` argument with the GitHub owner or organiation
+- Add the `-o` argument with the GitHub owner or organization
 - Add the `-r` argument with the GitHub repo name
 - Add the `-u` argument with the GitHub user
 - Add the `-p` argument with the GitHub PAT Token password